cloudnativetrainings/trainings/kubernetes_fundamentals_for_developers/01_configmaps/README.md

 # Application Configuration via ConfigMaps

-In this example, we will deploy an app called `my-app` and it will read `application.properties` from a ConfigMap.
+In this example, we will deploy an app called `my-app` and it will read the application configuration from a ConfigMap.

 Change into the lab directory: